downlinko/downlinko.github.io/_posts/development/2018-07-21-download-install-maven-3-3-9-windows.md

 Enter "<kbd>M2_HOME</kbd>" as variable name.
 Enter the `[MAVEN_INSTALL_DIR]` as variable value.

-In this tutorial the installation directory is 'C:\Users\Downlinko\tools\apache-maven-3.2.2'.
+In this tutorial the installation directory is `C:\Users\Downlinko\tools\apache-maven-3.3.9`.

 Click `OK`.

 <img src="{{ site.url }}/assets/images/posts/development/maven/maven-3-3-9-home-variable.png" alt="maven 3-3-9 home variable">

+Next we need to configure the 'PATH' environment variable so we can run Maven from a command prompt.

 Select the `PATH` variable.
 Click on `Edit...`.